tonytan4ever/Bootstrap-Form-Builder-V3V4/README.md

 For more detail on Flask, see: http://flask.pocoo.org/

-### New on 2017-08-14
+### New development on 2017-08-11

 Added in two-column layout support.
-TODO/Limitations: now the two widgets in the same row have to be of the same height.
+Limitations: you can only drop in the first column except the first and last row.
+The limitation is due to the dropping target of the 2nd column: it only